Faylixe/pygame-vkeyboard/README.md

 ## Event managment

-A ``VKeyboard`` handle the following pygame event :
+A ``VKeyboard`` object handle the following pygame event :

 - **MOUSEBUTTONDOWN**
 - **MOUSEBUTTONUP**
 - **KEYDOWN**
 - **KEYUP**

-In order to process those event, keyboard instance event handling method should be called like in the following example:
+In order to process those events, keyboard instance event handling method should be called like in the following example:

 ```python
 for event in pygame.event.get():